keithching/web-scraping-labs/README.md

 - Python
   - web scraping libraries used

+# Limitations

+- The source code is specifically for scraping the URL of the "background-image" attribute under the HTML attribute "style" only.
+Not intended to be used universally

 # Issues

 - the HTML data got from the URL does not contain all the HTML li elements from the website.
 Only a portion of the photos is downloaded as a result.